Nexmo/nexmo-developer/_documentation/messages/overview.md

 * [Tutorials](#tutorials)
 * [Reference](#reference)

-## Developer Preview
+## Beta

-This API is currently in Developer Preview.
+This API is currently in Beta.

 Nexmo always welcomes your feedback.
 Your suggestions help us improve the product.
 If you do need help, please email [support@nexmo.com](mailto:support@nexmo.com) and include Messages API in the subject line.
-Please note that during the Developer Preview period support times are limited to Monday to Friday.
+Please note that during the Beta period, support times are limited to Monday to Friday.

-During Developer Preview Nexmo will expand the capabilities of the API.
+During Beta Nexmo will expand the capabilities of the API.

 ## Supported features